tgc-bot/FourAcesContracts/Membership.md

     contract occurred, as described below:

     1. A Member MAY request themselves be terminated by giving a written notice via the Four Aces official Discord™ server.
-        Management SHALL then terminate the Member.
+The Council SHALL then terminate the Member.

     2. A Member MAY also be terminated for violations or breaches of this Contract, or the Staff contract, within sections of these